 Your tone of voice is a powerful cue about your thoughts and emotions.
 If you listen carefully, you can usually tell if either of you is feeling upset, happy, angry, excited, or annoyed by the tone used to deliver the words.
-When your words and tone of voice do not match, usually you will believe the tone.
+When words and tone of voice do not match, usually you will believe the tone.

-As you increase your understanding of and skill with matching your own tones of voice with your words, you will notice that your trust in each other's words increases.
+As each of you increase your understanding of and skill with matching your own tones of voice with your words, you will notice that your trust in each other's words increases.
 You are also more able to "coach" one another with gentle feedback and communicate effectively about your concerns.
 As you talk with one another about what your different tones of voice mean, you can explore whether cultural factors and possibly your unique personalities are affecting your tones or interpretations.

 Activity: The purpose of this activity is to understand how tone of voice affects your communications.
 Say a few of the phrases below to someone.
 First, say the term in a negative tone of voice and with a negative expression on your face.
 Then, say the same term with a positive tone of voice and facial expression.
-Then say the same term with your words and tone of voice not matching.
-Watch the listener's reactions to these different communications.
+Watch the listener's reactions to these different non-verbal cues.
 A third person can be an observer who watches both of you and gives feedback.
 Take turns so that each person has the opportunity to both speak and listen.